fmhy/edit/docs/beginners-guide.md

 ### FAQ

-> How can I improve my privacy online?
-We'd recommend checking out privacy guides like [SSD](https://ssd.eff.org/) and [The New Oil](https://thenewoil.org/).

 > I don't know what seeding or *insert another term* means...
 You will find almost all terms related to piracy and more in [The Piracy Glossary](https://rentry.org/the-piracy-glossary).
 Didn't find what you're looking for or still confused?
 Reach out to us via [Discord](https://discord.gg/5W9QJKuPkD).